Grandmother looks forward to being reunited with missing Concord boys

 CONCORD, N.C.
 (QUEEN CITY NEWS) — A local grandmother is breathing a sigh of relief after her two young grandsons were found safe in Missouri Monday.

-Concord Police say 8-year-old Josiah Brooks and 11-year-old Aaron Toliver were kidnapped from their neighbor’s yard on Wilshire Avenue SW Saturday.
-The prime suspect was their father, 35-year-old Aaron Toliver, who did not have custody at the time of the abduction.
+Concord Police said 8-year-old Josiah Brooks and 11-year-old Aaron Toliver were kidnapped from their neighbor’s yard on Wilshire Avenue SW Saturday.
+The prime suspect was their father, Aaron Toliver, 35, who did not have custody at the time of the abduction.

-Roseann Toliver, the boys’ grandmother, says her grandsons have lived with her for most of their lives, but in 2022, they lived with their father in Washington state and Vancouver.
-Toliver says when she learned of the conditions the boys were living in, she was granted temporary custody.
+Roseann Toliver, the boys’ grandmother, said her grandsons have lived with her for most of their lives, but in 2022, they lived with their father in Washington state and Vancouver.
+Toliver said when she learned of the conditions the boys were living in, she was granted temporary custody.
 They had been living with her again since Christmas.

 Lorita Cagle lives at the home where the boys were abducted Saturday.
 Her grandsons play outside daily with the boys.